algoz098/vue-player/PLAYER.md

 - `video-placeholder-src` **_String_** (_optional_)

-  if you want a video teaser you can use this, will be played with-out sound
+  if you want a video teaser you can use this, will be played without sound.
+Ignored if `video-placeholder-source` slot is used.

 - `volume` **_Number_** (_optional_) `default: undefined`